Front row, L-R, Alan Soule, Larry Ford, Brien Seeley, John Palmerlee, Wayne Cook

 with Brien Seeley.

-as the Vice President of CAFE, and he serves as their valued chef,
+as President of CAFE and also as their valued chef,

 always making sure that the board members and the team of volunteers